Determine the currently protected area

 Later in this tutorial you'll use the polygons of protected areas in Kenya to determine the fraction of Kenya that is under conservation management, and you'll determine how much more needs to be conserved to meet the 30x30 goals.

 You've seen data in the ArcGIS Living Atlas website.
-Now you'll open ArcGIS Pro, add some ArcGIS Living Atlas data to a project, and examine the data.
+Next, you'll open ArcGIS Pro, add ArcGIS Living Atlas data to a project, and examine the data.

 Note:

-The project package extracts, and the project opens to a map showing a basemap.
+The project package is extracted and the project opens to a map showing a basemap.
 A number of layers are in the Contents pane, but they are currently turned off.
-Next you’ll add a layer from ArcGIS Living Atlas to this map.
+Next, you'll add a layer from ArcGIS Living Atlas.

 - In the Catalog pane, click Portal.

-- Copy the Item ID value for the World Countries Generalized layer, 2b93b06dc0dc4e809d3c8db5cb96ba69, paste it in the Search Living Atlas box, and press Enter.
+- Copy the item ID value for the World Countries Generalized layer, 2b93b06dc0dc4e809d3c8db5cb96ba69.
+Paste it in the search box and press Enter.

-- In the search results, right-click World Countries Generalized and click Add to current map.
+- In the search results, right-click World Countries Generalized and choose Add To Current Map.

-- In the Catalog pane, in the Search Living Atlas box, type World Database of Protected Areas and press Enter.
+- In the Catalog pane, in the search box, type World Database of Protected Areas and press Enter.

-- In the search results, right-click WDPA - World Database of Protected Areas, and click Add To Current Map.
+- In the search results, right-click WDPA - World Database of Protected Areas and choose Add To Current Map.

-The WDPA – World Database of Protected Areas layer is added to the map.
+The WDPA – World Database of Protected Areas layer appears on the map.

 You've seen how to search for data from ArcGIS Living Atlas and add it to ArcGIS Pro.
 Next, you'll use this data to analyze the protected area of Kenya and determine how much more needs to be conserved to reach the 30x30 goal.